landoncrabtree/ctf-archive/README.md

 ## Introduction

 Capture The Flag (CTF) competitions are a fun and educational way to practice and improve your cybersecurity and hacking skills.
-This repository serves as a knowledge base where I share my insights and solutions to the challenges I encountered during CTF competitions.
-Feel free to use these writeups and assets for learning purposes or to prepare for upcoming CTF events.
+This repository serves as a collection of challenges from a variety of CTF competitions.

 ## Directory Structure